aOdoom/endometriosis-screening-analysis/README.md

-# Symptom-Based Screening for Endometriosis: An Exploratory SQL Analysis
+# Symptom-Based Screening for Endometriosis: An Exploratory Analysis

 ## Introduction